liviucotfas/ase-windows-applications-programming/08 - Windows Forms - Dialogs.md

 #### Homework
 1. Besides the “Edit” button, also allow the user to edit the participants by double clicking on them in the ListView
 2. Display a contextual menu when the user right clicks on a participant in the ListView.
 The contextual menu will include the options to edit or delete the participant.
+3. Remove the GroupBox previously used for adding new participants from the MainForm.
+Replace it instead with a button that will use the EditForm in order to add new participants.